-- > A verbal reprimand and reminder of the expectations of behaviour - > Expecting work to be completed at home, or at break or lunchtime in the reflection room (Log on CPOMs) - Loss of break or lunchtime in the reflection room (full or in part) (Log on CPOMs) - ➤ Loss of privileges for instance, the loss of a prized responsibility (Log on CPOMs) - ➤ School-based community service, such as tidying a classroom (Log on CPOMs) - > Sending the pupil to work in an alternative class (Log on CPOMs) - Referring the pupil to a senior member of staff (Log on CPOMs) - ➤ Letter or phone call home to parents (Log on CPOMs) - > Agreeing a behaviour contract (Log on CPOMs) - > Putting a pupil 'on report' (Log on CPOMs) - > Removal of the pupil from the classroom (Log on CPOMs) - ➤ Suspension (Log on CPOMs) - > Permanent exclusions, in the most serious of circumstances (Log on CPOMs)
+- >A verbal reprimand and reminder of the expectations of behaviour - ➤ Mirror system the blue mirror and reflection mirror - Expecting work to be completed at home, or at break or lunchtime in the reflection room (Log on CPOMs) - Loss of break or lunchtime in the reflection room (full or in part) (Log on CPOMs) - ➤ Loss of privileges for instance, the loss of a prized responsibility (Log on CPOMs) - >School-based community service, such as tidying a classroom (Log on CPOMs) - ➤ Sending the pupil to work in an alternative class (Log on CPOMs) - Referring the pupil to a senior member of staff (Log on CPOMs) - Letter or phone call home to parents (Log on CPOMs) - ➤ Agreeing a behaviour contract (Log on CPOMs) - > Putting a pupil 'on report' (Log on CPOMs) - > Removal of the pupil from the classroom (Log on CPOMs) - ➤ Internal exclusion (Log on CPOMs) - ➤ Suspension (Log on CPOMs) - ➤ Permanent exclusions, in the most serious of circumstances (Log on CPOMs)

-In the event of low -disruption that is having an adverse effect on teaching and learning the following escalation process will be used:
+In the event of low-disruption that is having an adverse effect on teaching and learning the following escalation process will be used:

 Sanctions are in stages.
 However, the personal circumstances of the pupil must be taken into account when choosing sanctions and decisions will be made on a case-by-case basis, but with regard to the impact on perceived fairness.
+Children will have the opportunity to reflect on their behaviour as the behaviour system allows for fluidity.
 In general the following approach is taken by staff:

-- 1. A child will initially be given a verbal warning - 2.
-There is a second verbal warning - 3.
-Next the child will be sent to their partner class:
+- 1. A child will initially be given a verbal warning. - 2.
+A child will be verbally moved to the blue mirror if their misbehaviour continues with reference to the school value that is not being followed.